djban/Custom-RVC-WebUI/README.md

-# push-to-talk
+# Custom RVC WebUI
 A website for push to talk ai conversion voices - can connect to Discord through VB virtual cable, or you can just download the .wav file yourself.
+Built with a server and client side.

 ## Folder Path